DanielHindi/aws-s3-zipper/README.md

     secretAccessKey: [your access key],
     region: [the region of your S3 bucket],
     bucket: [your bucket name],
-    endpoint: [optional, for use with S3-compatible services]
+    endpoint: [optional, for use with S3-compatible services],
     s3ForcePathStyle: [optional, whether to force path style URLs for S3 objects]

 }